 Gordon: Please provide our readers with an overview of the Declaration on the Production and the Scientific and Therapeutic Use of Human Embryonic Stem Cells

-I also think it is important to remember this is impermissible primarily because of the effects of the embryo-as-person, but that the ill effects of failing to recognize that personhood also spill over to every one on us: every act in which we dehumanize another dehumanizes us as well, for we experience our humanity in relationship to each other and in community.
+I also think it is important to remember this is impermissible primarily because of the effects of the embryo-as-person, but that the ill effects of failing to recognize that personhood also spills over to everyone on us: every act in which we dehumanize another dehumanizes us as well, for we experience our humanity in relationship to each other and in community.
 Each such act draws us farther and farther from God.
-Embryonic stems cell research kills the embryo, but it also damages the life of faith in those who pursue it.
+Embryonic stem cell research kills the embryo, but it also damages the life of faith in those who pursue it.

-Gordon: What in your opinion can parishes do to address the pandemic of sexual harassment in our society?
+Gordon: What is your opinion can parishes do to address the pandemic of sexual harassment in our society?

 Dr. Golder: Everyone involved has a different perspective on this subject, rightly so.
 It can be very difficult to hear a differing and valid, perspectives because this is such a painful topic that affects so many of us at so many levels.
 It’s a complicated problem, far more difficult that we’d like it to be.

 I don’t see a single simple cause, but I do think there might be a relatively simple underlying theme: we must insist that we treat all people with the dignity they deserve and by not tolerating anything less in our presence.
 Working that out proves a bit problematic, and I am certainly no expert.
 But I do have a few observations for whatever they are worth.
 I was pleased so see many of them in an article that came across my Facebook feed this morning; maybe I’m not so far off base.